haklein/certabo-lichess/README.md

 - berserk lichess client (with board support, see https://github.com/rhgrant10/berserk/pull/10 )

 simplejson must not be installed as it doesn't work with berserk

+### calibration

+Calibration can be run with the optional "--calibrate" command line argument.
+Make sure to have the pieces on the correct places.

 ## Todo

 * shake out bugs